brad-jones/assetmini/README.md

 Making Contributions
 --------------------------------------------------------------------------------
-This project is first and foremost a tool to help me create awsome websites.
+This project is first and foremost a tool to help me create awesome websites.
 Thus naturally I am going to tailor for my use.
 I am just one of those really kind people that have decided to share my code so I feel warm and fuzzy inside.
 Thats what Open Source is all about, right :)

-If you feel like you have some awsome new feature, or have found a bug I have overlooked I would be more than happy to hear from you.
-Simply create a new issue on the github project, including a link to a patch file if you have some changes already developed and I will consider your request.
+If you feel like you have some awesome new feature, or have found a bug I have overlooked I would be more than happy to hear from you.
+Simply create a new issue on the github project and optionally send me a pull request.

-  - If it does not impede on my use of the software.
-  - If I feel it will benefit myself and/or the greater community.
-  - If you make it easy for me to implement - ie: provide a patch file.

-Then the chances are I will include your code.

 --------------------------------------------------------------------------------
 Developed by Brad Jones - brad@bjc.id.au